icai-uma/Latent-diffusion-for-arbitrary-zoom-MRI-super-resolution/README.md

 python main.py --base <config of the model> -t --name <name of the trained model> --train --scale_lr True
 ```

-**Important**: An example of the configs of the model can be found at models/ldm/bsr_sr/config_original.yaml.Similarly, an example of the Dataset used for the model can be found at ldm/data/datasetsr.py
+**Important**: An example of the configs of the model can be found at models/ldm/bsr_sr/config_original.yaml.
+Similarly, an example of the Dataset used for the model can be found at ldm/data/datasetsr.py

 ## Download the datasets